ibm-cloud-docs/apps/mngapps.md

 </dd>
 </dl>

-## Viewing your app details dashboard
+## Viewing your app details
 {: #viewingapps}

-You can view more information about an app by clicking the name of it in your dashboard.
+You can view more information about an app by clicking the name of it in your resource list.
 Then, you can see the app's Overview page.

 On the Apps Overview page, after an app is deployed, you can start, stop, restart, or in the case of web applications, modify the number of instances and the amount of memory that is used by the app.
 For web applications, {{site.data.keyword.Bluemix_notm}} doesn’t automatically scale your app based on its load, so you must manage it yourself.